History of the Balkans: World War I

-Coming of war 1914
+Coming of war in 1914

 World War I was ignited from a spark in the Balkans, when a Bosnian Serb named Gavrilo Princip assassinated the heir to the Austrian throne, Franz Ferdinand.
 Princip was a member of a Serbian secret military society called the Crna Ruka (Serbian for "Black Hand").
 Following the assassination, Austria-Hungary sent Serbia an ultimatum in July 1914 with several provisions largely designed to prevent Serbian compliance.
 When Serbia only partially fulfilled the terms of the ultimatum, Austria-Hungary declared war on Serbia on 28 July 1914.

 Many members of the Austro-Hungarian government, such as Conrad von Hötzendorf had hoped to provoke a war with Serbia for several years.
 They had a couple of motives.
 In part they feared the power of Serbia and its ability to sow dissent and disruption in the empire's "south-Slav" provinces under the banner of a "greater Slav state".
 Another hope was that they could annex Serbian territories in order to change the ethnic composition of the empire.
 With more Slavs in the Empire, some in the German-dominated half of the government hoped to balance the power of the Magyar-dominated Hungarian government.
 Until 1914 more peaceful elements had been able to argue against these military strategies, either through strategic considerations or political ones.
 However, Franz Ferdinand, a leading advocate of a peaceful solution, had been removed from the scene, and more hawkish elements were able to prevail.
 Another factor in this was the development in Germany giving the Dual-Monarchy a "blank cheque" to pursue a military strategy that ensured Germany's backing.

 Austro-Hungarian planning for operations against Serbia was not extensive and they ran into many logistical difficulties in mobilizing the army and beginning operations against the Serbs.
 They encountered problems with train schedules and mobilization schedules, which conflicted with agricultural cycles in some areas.
 When operations began in early August Austria-Hungary was unable to crush the Serbian armies as many within the monarchy had predicted.
 One difficulty for the Austro-Hungarians was that they had to divert many divisions north to counter advancing Russian armies.
 Planning for operations against Serbia had not accounted for possible Russian intervention, which the Austro-Hungarian army had assumed would be countered by Germany.
 However, the German army had long planned on attacking France before turning to Russia given a war with the Entente powers.
 (See: Schlieffen Plan) Poor communication between the two governments led to this catastrophic oversight.